mariomenjr/mariomenjr/content/about/index.en.md

 Outside of the IDE, my curiosity is fueled by:
 * **Languages:** I am a dedicated student of the French language and enjoy the challenge of becoming a polyglot.
-* **Community:** I believe in using technology for social impact, such as developing open-source web mapping platforms to visualize community-reported data.
+* **Community:** I believe in using technology for social impact, such as developing [Pins](/fr/projects/#pins), an open-source web mapping platform to visualize community-reported data.
 * **Exploration:** I find balance in reading history, watching documentaries, and exploring the intersection of culture and technology.

-I don't write here as much as I used to, but feel free to look at my [blog](/es/projects/) (in Spanish)—I hope it helps.
+I don't write here as much as I used to, but feel free to look at my [blog](/blog) (in Spanish)—I hope it helps.

 Any comment is welcome; you have my contact information at the bottom of this page.